 Convertible Securities.
-A convertible security is a bond, debenture, note or other security that entitles the holder to acquire common stock or other equity securities of the same or a different issuer within a particular period of time at a specified price or formula.
+A convertible security is a bond, debenture, note, preferred stock or other security or debt obligation that entitles the holder to acquire a prescribed amount of common stock or other equity securities of the same or a different issuer within a particular period of time at a specified price or formula.
 A convertible security generally entitles the holder to receive interest paid or accrued until the convertible security matures or is redeemed, converted or exchanged.
-Before conversion, convertible securities have characteristics similar to nonconvertible debt securities.
+Before conversion, convertible securities have characteristics similar to nonconvertible debt securities, and generally have features of, and risks associated with, both equity and fixed income instruments.
 Convertible securities rank senior to common stock in a corporation's capital structure and, therefore, may entail less risk than the corporation's common stock, although the extent to which such risk is reduced depends in large measure upon the degree to which the convertible security sells above its value as a fixed income security.
 The market value of convertible securities tends to decline as interest rates increase and, conversely, to increase as interest rates decline.
 While convertible securities generally offer lower interest or dividend yields than non-convertible debt securities of similar quality, they do enable the investor to benefit from increases in the market price of the underlying common stock.
 Holders of convertible securities have a claim on the assets of the issuer prior to the common stockholders but may be subordinated to holders of similar non-convertible securities of the same issuer.
 A convertible security may be subject to redemption at the option of the issuer at a predetermined price.
 If a convertible security held by a Fund is called for redemption, the Fund would be required to permit the issuer to redeem the security and convert it to underlying common stock, or would sell the convertible security to a third party.